 The cognitive effects of anxiety may include thoughts about suspected dangers, such as fear of dying.
 “You may fear that the chest pains are a deadly heart attack or that the shooting pains in your head are the result of a tumour or an aneurysm.
 You feel an intense fear when you think of dying, or you may think of it more often than normal, or can’t get it out of your mind.

-The list of problems associated with an anxiety disorder seem endless, but they are all caused by your own negative thoughts.
+The list of problems associated with an anxiety disorder seem endless, different thoughts affect differnt people, but they are all caused by your own negative thoughts.
 If left, anxiety can go on to cause physical symptoms and can amplify thoughts into other more severe mental health illnesses.

 Now, this next sentence sounds too simple, but all negative emotions can be removed with Rone™ Therapy, and if all your anxieties are not removed in one session, there is no charge.
 The longest journey starts with the first step, but this is a short journey….